Hola 👋

 Hire a Guide

 Hire a trained guide to see the most animal life.
-We didn’t and wished we did.
+We didn’t on the first visit and wished we did afterwards.
 Some guides were kind enough to show us a yellow eyelash viper and sloths that we wouldn’t have seen otherwise.
+Now we have our tour guide guru, Shilo, and he’s #1 on our Cahuita speed dial going forward.

 Don’t Forget